Have you heard the phrase “There are no guarantees in life?”

-- (5.13 mins) He started apple with Steve Wozniak and then got fired at the age of 30 from the company he founded!
+- (5.13 mins) He started Apple with Steve Wozniak and then got fired at 30 from the company he founded!

-- (6.51 mins) He realised he still loved what he did and decided to start over.
+- (6.51 mins) He realized he still loved what he did and started over.

 - (7.10 mins) The heaviness of being successful was replaced by the feeling of lightness.

 - (7.15 mins) He founded NeXT and Pixar — which became the most successful animation studio in the world